andres20980/kasten-docs/docs/operating.md

 ### Configuring Location Profile â

-Create a Location Profile with the object storage location or NFS file storage location where Veeam Kasten KDR backups are stored.
+Create a Location Profile with the object storage location or NFS/SMB file storage location where Veeam Kasten KDR backups are stored.

 ### Restoring Veeam Kasten with k10restore â